Ireland

 Limonium sinuatum

-Statice is a classic from grandma's garden and an evergreen for dried flowers.
-We grow hundreds of statice!
-It's incredibly useful in bouquets as a filler material, and even undried, it lasts a long time in a vase.
-Once all the small flowers on the stem have bloomed, statice no longer wilts and is perfect for wreaths, corsages, and boutonnieres.
+Statice is a classic from grandma's garden, but also an evergreen of dried flowers.
+We grow statice by the hundreds!
+It is incredibly useful in bouquets as filler material and even undried lasts a long time in a vase.
+Once all the florets on the stem bloom, statice no longer wilts and is suitable for wreaths, corsages, boutonnieres.
 One plant produces at least 15 stems.
-For drying, we harvest statice when the stem below the flower is firm and the entire inflorescence has bloomed.
-Simply hang them upside down in a dry, ventilated place, away from direct sunlight.
+For drying, we harvest statice at the stage when the stem under the flower is firm and the entire inflorescence has bloomed.
+Just hang them upside down, in a dry and ventilated place, out of sunlight.

 In Stock